frap129/layman/README.md

 ## Options
 ```
 $ ./i3-master-layout.py -h
+Usage: i3-master-layout.py [options]

 Options:
   -h, --help            show this help message and exit
   -e ws1,ws2,.. , --exclude-workspaces=ws1,ws2,..
                         List of workspaces that should be ignored.
   -o HDMI-0,DP-0,.. , --outputs=HDMI-0,DP-0,..
                         List of outputs that should be used instead of all.
-  -n, --nested          Also move new windows which are created in a nested container.
+  -n, --nested          Also move new windows which are created in nested
+                        containers.
+  --disable-rearrange   Disable the rearrangement of windows when the master
+                        window is closed.
 ```

 ## TODO
-- fix stack behaviour when master window is closed
+- ~~fix stack behaviour when master window is closed~~
 - make stack layout configurable (stacked, tabbed, splith, splitv)
 ---
 ## Swallow